heitorfoschiani/AuthManagementAPI/README.md

     DBPASSWORD=your_password123
     ```

-2. Then, go to the "APIAuthenticationManagement -> app -> database -> credential.env", and update the "CREDENTIALS_FILE_PATH" variable with the path to the .env file you've saved on your computer.
+2. Then, go to the "APIAuthManagement -> app -> database -> credential.env", and update the "CREDENTIALS_FILE_PATH" variable with the path to the .env file you've saved on your computer.

-3. Finally, create a database called "AuthenticationManagement" on your postgres sever or, if you want to connect with another database, you can change the variable "DBNAME" in "APIAuthenticationManagement -> app -> database -> credential.env"
+3. Finally, create a database called "AuthenticationManagement" on your postgres sever or, if you want to connect with another database, you can change the variable "DBNAME" in "APIAuthManagement -> app -> database -> credential.env"

 ### Initialize the app
 1. Run at prompt: